Friday, July 11, 2025

 Friday, April 25, 2025

-Investing Our Weaknesses
+Investing In Our Weaknesses

-We just celebrated Easter last Sunday and if there is a greater story of strength arising from weakness, I would love to hear it.
-Jesus had been killed and His disciples were despondent.
-Jesus, who had allowed himself to be captured, was charged with false claims tortured for His failure to renounce what the authorities were saying about Him, and then ultimately was killed to appease the leaders of that time.
-It was officially the second act for Christianity as everything that had been worked for and invested in throughout Jesus ministry was now destroyed.
-It was at this moment, the precise divine appointment, that God chose to demonstrate how the death of His Son become the greatest gift our world has ever known.
+It was officially the Act II for the church as everything that had been worked for, sacrificed for, and invested in Jesus ministry appeared to be destroyed.
+It was at this moment, this precise divine appointment, that God chose to demonstrate how the death of His Son become the greatest gift our world has ever known.

 Weakness.
 Powerless.
 Hopeless.
 We have or will experience these seasons in our lives, where darkness threatens to overwhelm us in our despondence and suffering takes up residence in our hearts.
 And just like that moment over two thousand years ago we are faced with a choice, how are we to respond during times of suffering and pain?